Seven Samurai: Home media

 Prior to the advent of DVD, various edited versions were distributed on video, but most DVDs and Blu-rays contain Kurosawa's complete original version, including its five-minute intermission.
 Since 2006, the Criterion Collection's US releases have featured their own exclusive 2K restoration, whereas most others, including all non-US Blu-rays, have an older HD transfer from Toho in Japan.

 4K restoration

 In 2016, Toho carried out a six-month-long 4K restoration, along with Kurosawa's Ikiru (1952).
-As the whereabouts of Seven Samurais original negative are unknown, second generation fine grain positive and third generation duplicate negative elements were used.
-As of 2020, this version has not been released anywhere on home video.
+As the whereabouts of Seven Samurais original negative are unknown, second-generation fine-grain positive and third-generation duplicate negative elements were used.
 It is available as a Digital Cinema Package from the British Film Institute.
+This version was first released on 4K Blu-ray in Japan as standard-dynamic-range video in June 2023 and was released on home video by the British Film Institute.